-Cancer Council WA understands that a cancer diagnosis may have an enormous impact on you and your family.
-We have developed a wide range of practical and emotional support services and information to assist you.
+We understand that a cancer diagnosis may have an enormous impact on people affected by cancer.
+We offer a wide range of practical and emotional support services, cancer-related information and referal to professional services.

-For more information or to access any of these, please call Cancer Council 13 11 20
+For more information about any of our support services please call our Cancer Nurses on 13 11 20

-- Accommodation in Perth - Cancer Council WA offers comfortable, convenient 'home away from home' accommodation for eligible, regional cancer patients and their carers who have to travel to Perth for assessment and treatment (subject to availability).
+- Accommodation in Perth - Cancer Council WA offers comfortable, convenient 'home away from home' accommodation for eligible, regional cancer patients and their carers who have to travel to Perth for cancer treatment (subject to availability).

 - Cancer Connect - Talking to others who understand what you are going through can help ease the burden of a cancer journey, whether you have cancer or are caring for someone who does.
 Cancer Connect is a telephone based, peer support program which can link you with a trained volunteer who has had a similar cancer experience.

 - Cancer counselling services - If you or someone close to you has been diagnosed with cancer, you may find it helpful to talk to a professional counsellor who has experience in dealing with cancer related issues.

 - Cancer support groups - Support groups offer a confidential supportive place to share experiences, learn from and connect with others affected by cancer.
 Our groups are run by trained facilitators and can be face to face, online or by telephone.

 - Complementary therapies - Complementary therapies are supportive therapies that can be used alongside cancer treatments to improve general wellbeing and quality of life.
 Cancer Council WA provide these free of charge by qualified therapists who volunteer their time.

 - Wig Service - Our free wig service has an extensive range of wigs, turbans and scarves.
 These may be borrowed for as long as required while going through cancer treatment.